 Step 2: Accessing your backed-up messages using iExplorer

 Your messages are now saved, but that’s only the first part of the process.
 If you want to be able to access them on your computer whenever you want, then you need some more software.
 Enter iExplorer, a premium program for MacOS and Windows that can, among other things, sift through your iTunes backups and retrieve your various messages.
-It’s $40 for the basic version, but you can also use the demo version for a limited time.
+It’s $40 for one license of the basic version, but you can also use the demo version for a limited time.

 - iExplorer will bring up your text messages, with a conversation list located on the left.
 Pick a conversation to see your messages on the right, including any images and videos attached to them.
 You can also sort the conversation list by name, date, and number of messages.